samjwill/nvim-unception/README.md

 # Settings

-For usage details and options (such as setting the new buffers to be opened in new tabs instead of the current window), see `doc/nvim-unception.txt`, or after installation, run `:help nvim-unception`.
+For usage details and options (such as setting the new buffers to be opened in new tabs instead of the current window), see `doc/nvim-unception.txt`, or, after installation, run `:help nvim-unception`.

 # Installation